stencell/openshift/cns/readme.md

 # CNS Setup

 ### This is meant to be run in the OpenShift advanced training lab, but you can use these steps more generally in any OpenShift environment.
+This assumes you have already deployed your initial OpenShift cluster.

 *Unless specified, the steps should all be run from the bastion server or whatever server has your /etc/ansible/hosts file.*